DeepRank/deeprank/README.md

 3 Create a torch dataset from the database and use a CNN to predict a pre-defined target

-The code for each stage are contained in the own folder : **_assemble/ map/ learn/_**
+The code for each stage are contained in the own folder : **_assemble/ map/ learn/_** Examples of use for the three stages are contained in the example folder.
+They are detailled in the foloowing as well

 ### Download the data set